 SDRAMs must be powered up and initialized in a predefined manner.
 Operational procedures other than those specified may result in undefined operation.
-Once the power is applied to VDD and VDDQ (simultaneously) and the clock is stable (stable clock is defined as a signal cycling within timing constraints specified for the clock ball), the SDRAM requires a 100μs delay prior to issuing any command other than a COMMAND INHIBIT or NOP.
-Starting at some point during this 100μs period and continuing at least through the end of this period, COMMAND INHIBIT or NOP commands should be applied.
+Power should be applied to VDD and VDDQ simultaneously.
+Once the power is applied to VDD and VDDQ, and the clock is stable (stable clock is defined as a signal cycling within timing constraints specified for the clock pin), the SDRAM requires a $100\mu s$ delay prior to issuing any command other than a COMMAND INHIBIT or NOP.
+Starting at some point during this $100\mu s$ period and continuing at least through the end of this period, COMMAND INHIBIT or NOP commands should be applied.

-Once the 100μs delay has been satisfied with at least one COMMAND INHIBIT or NOP command having been applied, a PRECHARGE command must be applied.
+Once the $100\mu s$ delay has been satisfied with at least one COMMAND INHIBIT or NOP command having been applied, a PRECHARGE command should be applied.
 All banks must then be precharged, thereby placing the device in the all banks idle state.

 Once in the idle state, two AUTO REFRESH cycles must be performed.
-After the AUTO REFRESH cycles are complete, the SDRAM is ready for programming the mode registers.
-Because the mode registers will power up in an unknown state, they should be loaded prior to applying any operational command.
+After the AUTO REFRESH cycles are complete, the SDRAM is ready for mode register programming.
+Because the mode register will power up in an unknown state, it should be loaded prior to applying any operational command.

-Register Definition
+Mode Register Definition